pasqualescalise/eBPF-Tcp-Proxy-Envoy-Filter/README.md

-# eBPF TCP Proxy - Envoy Filter
+# eBPF TCP Proxy - Envoy Filters

-This envoy filter extends the [TCP Proxy](https://www.envoyproxy.io/docs/envoy/latest/configuration/listeners/network_filters/tcp_proxy_filter.html#tcp-proxy) filter using eBPF
+This envoy filters extend the [TCP Proxy](https://www.envoyproxy.io/docs/envoy/latest/configuration/listeners/network_filters/tcp_proxy_filter.html#tcp-proxy) filter using eBPF:

+* The EbpfTcpProxyXDP filter uses a XDP and a TC program, working at the lowest possible packet resolution: this filter intercepts every packet and redirects them by manipulating its bytes, before any type of TCP processing
+* The EbpfTcpProxySKB filter uses a SOCKOPS and a SK_SKB program, working at the TCP level: it redirects each socket to its corresponding one

 This repo is based on the [Envoy filter example](https://github.com/envoyproxy/envoy-filter-example)